Skip to content

 Best fitWestern public-land campers who value stronger frames, better cold-weather manners, and more self-contained confidenceCouples or small families wanting easier towing with better construction details and compact livabilityShoppers who want common parts, familiar dealers, resale confidence, and comfortable everyday layoutsFamilies who need real beds without jumping into a large fifth wheel or long trailerSolo travelers or couples who want small-site access, lighter towing, and simpler solar or portable-panel routines

-Boondocking upsideOften stronger tank, insulation, and chassis posture for rougher roads and shoulder-season useGood balance of manageable size, finish quality, and efficient living spaceUseful floorplans, broader service familiarity, and easier resale researchSleeping efficiency keeps the trailer shorter while still supporting kids, guests, or gearSmall footprint makes site fit and tow stress easier while keeping upgrades modest
+Boondocking upsideOften stronger tanks, insulation, and chassis setup for rougher roads and shoulder-season useGood balance of manageable size, finish quality, and efficient living spaceUseful floorplans, broader service familiarity, and easier resale researchSleeping efficiency keeps the trailer shorter while still supporting kids, guests, or gearSmall footprint makes site fit and tow stress easier while keeping upgrades modest

 Watch firstHeavier weights, older roof seams, frame rust, tire age, and tow-vehicle mismatchHigher used prices, limited storage, tank size, and whether the floorplan works without slides openCargo capacity, slide maintenance, axle/tire condition, and whether the factory solar prep is meaningfulPayload after bunks, bikes, water, food, and family cargo are loadedSmall tanks, single-axle cargo margin, storage limits, and whether the small size still fits your real trip